Anxiety 2 Calm

 A while back I blogged about the links between anxiety and dizziness and how more often than not the two seem to go together: people experiencing dizziness as part of an anxiety attack or a panic attack.

 Today I want to look at dizziness and vertigo as potential causes of anxiety and panic disorder – things like agoraphobia.
 It has often been said that stress and anxiety can bring on what is often referred to as giddiness, dizziness, light-headedness and vertigo.
 The reason being that blood is diverted to the muscles, the oxygen balance in the blood changes.
 This is perhaps true however it doesn’t tell the whole story.
-For the whole story on panic attacks consider something like Panic Away, one of the most reliable anxiety cures.

 The fight or flight response is meant to save us, but why did we evolve to disable our balance mechanism when poise and stability is needed most, when we are in danger?
 That begs a question along the lines of the chicken and the egg: what comes first dizziness or anxiety/panic?